jedld/pretentious/README.md

 awesome!

-You can also try this out with built-in libraries like MD5 for example ...
+You can also try this out with libraries like MD5 for example ...

 ```ruby
 #example.rb